V-Sekai/V-Sekai.generative-nu/README.md

 # V-Sekai.generative-nu

+**Experimental Concept**

-This tool takes a 3D mesh and improves it.
+This tool proposes takes a 3D mesh and improves it.

 1. Take a static glTF file, apply automatic weighting and cloth simulation, and output a VRM file.
 2. Take a VRM file and upload it to the V-Sekai CDN.